xmos/sw_usb_audio/doc/rst/sw_usb_audio.rst

 =======================

 The XMOS USB Audio solution provides *USB Audio Class* compliant devices over USB 2.0 (high-speed or full-speed).
-Based on the XMOS XS1 and xCORE-200 architectures, it supports USB Audio Class 2.0 and USB Audio Class 1.0, asynchronous mode and sample rates up to 384kHz.
+Based on the XMOS xCORE-200 (XS2) and xCORE.ai (XS3) architectures, it supports USB Audio Class 2.0 and USB Audio Class 1.0, asynchronous mode (synchronous as an option) and sample rates up to 384kHz.

-The complete source code, together with the free XMOS xTIMEcomposer development tools and xCORE multi-core micro-controller devices allow the implementer to select the exact mix of interfaces and processing required.
+The complete source code, together with the free XMOS XTC development tools and xCORE multi-core micro-controller devices allow the developer to select the exact mix of interfaces and processing required.

-The XMOS USB Audio solution is deployed as a framework with reference design applications extending and customising this framework.
+The XMOS USB Audio solution is deployed as a framework (see `lib_xua``) with reference design applications extending and customising this framework.
 These reference designs have particular qualified feature sets and an accompanying reference hardware platform.

 This software design guide assumes the reader is familiar with the XC language and xCORE devices.
 For more information see `XMOS Programming Guide